Fact-checked by Vincenza De Falco, Autism & Learning Disabilities Specialist Coach.

 Keep the Game Limited to an Enclosed Area

 Even with the best intentions, children will wander off because they follow a bug or small animal.
-Children with Autism are no different in that respect, so you will need to ensure the game is played in a limited and enclosed areaOpens in a new tab..
+Children with Autism are no different in that respect, so you will need to ensure the game is played in a limited and enclosed area.
 A yard with a fence is ideal, especially if you’re unable to supervise the entire game.
 But a small park will do, as will playing inside the house.

 Once your child knows where they can or cannot hide, they will enjoy the game more as they can relax, knowing they are following the directions.